Ph.D. and postdoctoral positions in Gravitational Wave Astrophysics at the Max Planck Institute for Gravitational Physics in Potsdam

 For more information, a list of required documentation, and submission links to both postdoctoral and Ph.D. positions, please go to: www.aei.mpg.de/gwjobs2018

 The “Astrophysical and Cosmological Relativity” division also offers Max Planck Fellowships to non-German scientists.
 Information on those fellowships and explanations on how to apply are summarized at: www.aei.mpg.de/maxplanckfellowships

 Candidates are encouraged to apply as soon as possible.
 The deadline for full consideration for both Ph.D. and postdoctoral positions is, December 15th, 2017.
 The positions are available as early as Spring 2018, but they can also start later, in Fall 2018.
 Applications will be considered until all positions are filled.

-Caltech is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, or national origin, disability status, protected veteran status, or any other characteristic protected by law.
+The Max Planck Institute for Gravitational Physics is an equal opportunity employer, and is committed to provide employment opportunities to all qualified applicants without regard to race, color, religion, age, sex, sexual orientation, gender identity, national origin, or disability.